CrypticConsultancyLimited/ssi-tutorial/README.md

 <div style="background-color: #f8f9fa; padding: 20px; border-radius: 8px; margin: 20px 0;">

 We will use two different frameworks (Credo and ACAPY) to demonstrate the SSI workflow.
+Use any one of them.

 ### 🔄 Framework Comparison